 The South Rim is home to nearly two dozen viewpoints, many of which are easily accessible from the Rim trails.
 Some of the most iconic viewpoints include:

+The South Rim’s most popular viewpoint is easily accessible from the Grand Canyon Village.
 You can see nearly a quarter of the Grand Canyon from Mather Point.
-It’s especially popular at sunset.

 Image Source: Grand Canyon National Park

-Climb to the top of the Desert View Watchtower and take in 360° views of the Grand Canyon.
+Located at the end of Desert View Drive just inside the eastern entrance to the National Park.
+Climb to the top of the Desert View Watchtower—it’s only 85 steps—to take in 360° views of the Grand Canyon.

 Image Source: Vladsinger